Eastgate Systems

-Eastgate Systems is a hypertext publisher and software company headquartered in Watertown, Massachusetts.

-Eastgate is a pioneer in hypertext publishing and electronic literature and one of the best known publishers of hypertext fiction.
+Eastgate Systems, Inc. is an American electronic publishing and software company headquartered in Watertown, Massachusetts Founded in 1982 by Mark Bernstein, the company is known for its role in the development of hypertext publishing and electronic literature.

+Eastgate became one of the best-known publishers of hypertext fiction through works such as afternoon, a story by Michael Joyce and Patchwork Girl by Shelley Jackson.
+The company publishes fiction, non-fiction, and poetry in hypertext formats and has developed software tools including Storyspace and Tinderbox.

 It publishes fiction, non-fiction, and poetry hypertexts by established authors with careers in print, as well as new authors.
 Its software tools include Storyspace, a hypertext system created by Jay David Bolter, Michael Joyce and John B. Smith, in which much early hypertext fiction was written.

-Eastgate's chief scientist, Mark Bernstein, is a hypertext researcher, and has improved and extended Storyspace.
-He also developed new hypertext software, Tinderbox, a tool for managing notes and information.
-Storyspace was used in a project in Michigan to put judicial "bench books" into electronic form.

 History

 Eastgate Systems was founded by Mark Bernstein in 1982 and developed hypertext tools.
 Joyce and Bolter launched Storyspace in 1987, at the first annual Association for Computing Machinery (ACM) conference on Hypertext.
 Joyce presented afternoon, a story as a case-study for the tool; the work is widely considered the first work of hypertext fiction and was published by Eastgate in 1990.
 In 1995, Eastgate published Shelley Jackson's Patchwork Girl.
 These legacy works can be found in academic libraries though not all institutions maintain the now obsolete hardware required to interact with these titles.
 However, a number of specialized media labs, such as The NEXT Museum, Library, and Preservation Space, do maintain both the software and the hardware to read these works.

 Eastgate has published series of works as hypertext journals, including the Eastgate Quarterly.

 Robert Coover highlighted Eastgate as "the primary source for serious hypertext" in The New York Times Book Review in 1993, a quote which still features prominently in Eastgate's tagline.
 Between 1993-6, Eastgate published eight issues of The Eastgate Quarterly Review of Hypertext.